 Why Is My Cat Suddenly Avoiding Me?

 There are times when it feels as if your cat’s avoiding you.
-There are several different reasons why cats do this, which can make the root cause difficult to determine.
+There are several different reasons why cats do this, which can make the cause difficult to determine.
 The most common reasons your cat avoid you includes:

 Cats experience mood swings.
 If your cat’s having an off day or doesn’t feel particularly happy, it’ll avoid you because it wants to be alone.
 If your first instinct is to smother your cat with affection, don’t, as this will make your cat feel even worse.
 Give it the space it needs and it’ll eventually come around.